Last updated on December 31st, 2018 at 12:01 pm

 While South America is famous for its stunning landscapes, sandy beaches, friendly people, and opportunities for adventure, one of the other key attractions to South America is the incredible abundance of cuisine!
 From flaky, delicious empanadas, to the traditional Asado barbecue in Argentina, to delicate ceviche in Peru, you’ll quickly find the cuisine is just as vibrant as the people.
-Keep reading to learn more about the cuisine of Brazil, Ecuador, Peru, and Argentina.
+Keep reading to learn more about the must-try South American cuisine, cuisine of Brazil, Ecuador, Peru, and Argentina.

 Brazil – South American Cuisine

 Brazil’s cuisine has many different influences and varies widely from region to region.
 Northern Brazil has the most traditional cuisine, featuring delicious indigenous food.
 Southern Brazil has an excellent variety of meats and spit-fired barbecue made popular by the nomadic Gaucho lifestyle.
 The national dish, Feijoada, is extremely popular in Rio de Janiero and Southeast Brazil.
 Feijoada a stew made with tender meat, usually beef or pork and black beans prepared over a fire in a clay pot.
 It’s customarily served with oranges and rice on the side.